 Aftab Baloch is a perplexing name for cricket fans.
 Some are familiar with his recognition as a former Pakistan Test cricketer.
 However, may have missed him just because he flashed on the international arena for a while, and twinkled for split seconds before fading away in the grasp of Time.

-Not that he did not merit absolute regularity amongst the Test outfits but for some other reasons he has subjected a harsh criticism before he was thrown to the wilderness.
-He was a magnificent batsman who had a natural flair, a vast repertoire of strokes, including elegant drives and that hitting off-spinning ability.
+Not that he did not merit absolute regularity amongst the Test outfits but for some other reasons he has subjected a harsh criticism before he was thrown into the wilderness.
+He was a magnificent batsman who had a natural flair, a vast repertoire of strokes, including elegant drives, and that hitting off-spinning ability.
 He had to endure prolonged periods of isolation between his two Tests.

 At the age of 16, he started to face first-class music and did it in style.
 Aftab Baloch became an instant hit as a schoolboy cricketer who was an elegant batsman, a nagging bowler, and a whirlwind of a fielder in the cover region.
 Cricket was his natural instinct as his father M.S Baloch has been a class act and was a Ranji Trophy regular.
 He also represents Sindh and Karachi XI’s.
 So the all-around ability was presumably a genetic predisposition.

 Aftab Baloch’s career was set in a different mold.
 He made his debut for Public Works Department (PWD) in 1969-70 and had the distinction to fulfill all his obligations.
 Inspiring his captain the Test ace Saeed Ahmed.
 PWD played the first match against Hyderabad Blues at Karachi National Stadium for the Quaid-e-Azam Trophy and immediately the debutante was in action.